Netcracker/KubeMarine/documentation/Installation.md

 ###### target_ports

-This section describes the ports, which are used for http/https connections from balancer nodes to workers.
+This section describes the ports used for http/https connections from balancer nodes to workers.

-Those parameters are specified as backend ports in haproxy configuration and as host ports in envoy-gateay or ingress-nginx-controller plugin (depending on `target_backend` value).
+- `target_ports.http` / `target_ports.https` — nginx ingress hostPorts on workers and HAProxy backend ports when `target_backend` is `nginx`.
+- `target_ports.envoy_http` / `target_ports.envoy_https` — Envoy Gateway hostPorts on workers and HAProxy backend ports when `target_backend` is `envoy`.

+Both ingress plugins can be installed at the same time; each binds its own port pair.
+HAProxy forwards traffic to the pair selected by `target_backend`.

 Default values depend on balancer availability: